mark-me/mixtape-society/docs/development/routes/playback.md

 ![Mixtape playback](../../images/player.png){ align=right width="90" }

 **Purpose** – This document describes the **audio‑streaming subsystem** of the Mixtape Society web app.
-It explains how the Flask blueprint (`play`) validates requests, resolves file paths, chooses the correct MIME type, handles quality‑aware caching, supports HTTP range requests, and serves the public mixtape page.
+It explains how the Flask blueprint (`play`) validates requests, resolves file paths, chooses the correct MIME type, handles quality‑aware caching, supports HTTP range requests, serves the public mixtape page, and integrates with **Chromecast for casting to external devices**.
 All statements below are verified against the current source files (`routes/play.py`, the static JavaScript/CSS assets, and the auxiliary `audio_cache` module).

 ## 🌍 High‑Level Overview